egel-lang/egel-lang.github.io/index.md

 The interpreter seems to have something between a naive Lisp and Python performance.
 A REPL and batch mode evaluation is supported.

-The interpreter is in an alpha state.
-It can symbolically rewrite but small bugs are still regularly discovered.
+The interpreter is in an beta state, ready for shipping.
+The language is fixed and seems to run without problems but libraries are either undeveloped or subject to change.

 ## Roadmap and mobile code